Belfast patient recall: What we know

 The health department's permanent secretary, Richard Pengelly, said the top priority was ensuring the Belfast Trust promptly completed the recall process, so all of Dr Watt's patients are reviewed to ensure their diagnosis is appropriate and they are receiving the right type of treatment

-The trust will be running 200 additional clinics, starting from this Saturday 5 May, at which nine neurology consultants will assess affected patients.
+The trust is running 200 additional clinics - from Saturday 5 May - at which nine neurology consultants are assessing affected patients.
+Some of these are being held in private clinics.

+On 8 May, the trust said 105 patients attended appointments over Saturday and Sunday and, to date, they had booked appointments for just over 2,000 patients.

+It said anyone who has been recalled will be given a full clinical assessment by a consultant neurologist within the next 12 weeks.

 Dr Mark Mitchelson, who is responsible for neurosciences at the trust, said: "While we hope this will affect a very small number of patients, the change in diagnosis could potentially be very significant."